RobertoRoos/sawIntuitiveResearchKitWiki/Future-Projects.md

 Evaluate a different control, we currently use absolute positions since the follow mode started.
 Maybe using relative motions since last command (incremental positions and/or velocities) would reduce the likelihood of jumps in the cartesian space.<br>
 **[Improvement, core C++]**

+## Trajectory generation
+Current implementation uses robLSPB which always assumes an initial velocity 0.
+We can't interrupt existing trajectory so it only works with blocking commands (wait for goal reached event).
+Using Reflexxes RMLII we could have an implementation with trajectories picking up where the last one was.
+There's some work done in cisstRobot and the dVRK repository (in branches feature-RML but it's incomplete, untested and the build is tricky (should use CMake external project to be portable).
+As a side note, we should add support for trajectories in cartesian space, maybe interpolation position/Euler angles.<br>
+**[Improvement, core C++]**

+## Support for ROS MoveIt!
+We could provide an interface accepting ROS Trajectory messages (http://docs.ros.org/jade/api/trajectory_msgs/html/msg/JointTrajectory.html), we already have the `joint_state` so that should be enough for joint space.
+I'm not totally sure what would be needed for cartesian trajectories but I assume a better integration with TF is needed.
+The joint space trajectories shouldn’t be too hard to code on the C++ side, take a list of points (PT and/or PVT) and use the existing robQuintic code to implement a trajectory following mode.
+There will be a need to spec a cisstParameterTypes message and add the conversion method from ROS to cisst.<br>
+**[New feature, core C++, ROS]**

 # Video

 ## RViz console